Report cross-border tax arrangements (Mandatory Disclosure Rules/DAC6)

 - the relevant EU Member States

-- What will happen to my report?
+- What will happen to your disclosure?

 Would you like to know more about how the reporting process works at the Netherlands Tax and Customs Administration?
 Download the process chart.